At a high level, and common to all use cases, the technical integration steps are:

 When re-consent period is ending, you can display some alert to the user (eg. Push Notifications or other means, based on how your app is structured) informing them that they soon need to re-consent for that Provider.

 Given that in the current bank flows, the user will be prompted to choose which bank accounts they want to link, it is important to tell them to select the same accounts that are currently linked.
 This will avoid any confusion on the user’s end and also in your DB.

 Regarding the /me endpoint, we return the consent expiration date (

 consent_ expires_at) directly from the bank.

 However, banks are not required to provide this data, and therefore we do not recommend relying on it.
-This data could not be returned and/or we can not be 100% sure that is also necessarily reflecting the 90 days SCA requirement.
+This data could not be returned and/or we can not be 100% sure that is also necessarily reflecting regulatory requirements.

 - Pass the

 When asking the user to re-consent, the provider name will most likely now be

 provider_id which would directly send the user to the provider auth page skipping any kind of bank selection screen.

 - What’s next